Travel Advice for Flying During Coronavirus/COVID-19 We Learned Flying During H1N1

 Of course, now all travel is cancelled for the forseeable future.
 Once restrictions are opened up we definitely will travel again.
-However, with a baby or toddler, or if anyone in your family are immunocompromised, travel after COVID-19 should be less adventurous and more local, socially distant getaways like camping (ugh) would probably be best bets.
+However, with a baby or toddler, or if anyone in your family are immunocompromised, travel after COVID-19 should be less adventurous and more local.
+Socially distant getaways like camping (ugh) would probably be best bets.

 If you have any concerns or questions, please consult with your family doctor or a travel clinic near you.